hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     + Architecture
       + many hidden layers
       + many maps of replicated units in each layer
-      + pooling of the outputs of nearby replicated units
+      + pooling of the outputs of nearby replicated units btw layers
       + a wide net able to cope with several characters at once even if they overlap
+      + no segmented individual characters required before fed into the net
-      + a clever way of training a complete system, not just a recognizer
+      + a clever way of training a complete system, not just a recognizer for individual characters
+      + maximum margined method: way before maximum margin invented
+    + Architecture diagram (left figure)
+      + input: pixels
+      + feature maps (c1):
+        + 6 different maps w/ 28x28 containing small features (as seen 3x3 pixels)
+        + only about 9 parameters that their weights constrained together
+        + much more efficient learning w/ much less data
+      + Subsamling/pooling:
+        + pull together the output of a bunch of neighboring replicated features in c1
+        + providing a smaller map as input for next layer (S2)
+      + built the hierarchy to get more complicated features but more invariant to position
   + Used for reading~10% of the checks in North America
   + [Demons of LENET](http://yann.lecun.com)
+    + showing how well the system cope with variations
+    + variations: size, orientation, position, overlapping and all sorts of background noises
-  + The 82 errors made by LeNet5
+  + The 82 errors made by LeNet5 (right figure)
+    + dealing with tricky 10,000 test cases
+    + better than 99% correct
     + most of the errors able to find easily by human
     + human error rate: 20~30 errors
     + but no patience to measure it